TL;DR

 A record of living usage

-A good modern dictionary is not just a spelling check but a record of how the language actually works now, and this one’s value to a writer includes its currency and its attention to real usage: the senses a word actually carries, the connotations and register that determine whether it fits a given sentence, the distinctions between near-synonyms.
-For a writer, that descriptive accuracy, capturing the language as it is currently used rather than as a purist might wish, is exactly what helps in choosing words that land correctly with a contemporary American reader.
+A good modern dictionary is a record of how the language actually works now, and this one’s value to a writer includes its currency and its attention to real usage: the senses a word actually carries, the connotations and register that determine whether it fits a given sentence, the distinctions between near-synonyms.
+For a writer, that descriptive accuracy, capturing the language as it is currently used instead of as a purist might wish, is exactly what helps in choosing words that land correctly with a contemporary American reader.
 It documents the living language, which is the dictionary’s real service to anyone writing in it now.

 Keep reading